guilhermevbarbosa/guilhermevbarbosa/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as Front-end Developer at fri.to.
+- 🔭 Working as Front-end Developer at frt.
-- 🌱 I’m currently learning React and Flutter
+- 🌱 Learning React
 - 📚 Bachelor of Sistemas para Internet and Produção Multimídia

 <div>